Fernando Luco

 Working papers and work in progress

-Market Structure and Distributional Implications of Product Bans with Jorge Alé-Chilet and Eve Colson-Sihra
+Product Bans as Protectionism: The Maggi Scare with Jorge Alé-Chilet and Eve Colson-Sihra

 The Competitive Effects of the Live Nation and Ticketmaster Merger with Kyle Wilson and Mo Xiao